ankheepaul/finalpaper.ps5/README.md

 Scripts contain R scripts that take inputs and outputs and produce outputs.
 These are:

-- data_cleaning.R code to clean the CSC data set
+- data_cleaning.R code to clean the CSC data set used by The Globe and Mail

 - appendix.rmd code for the entire paper